Install packages

 A package manager is a program that downloads, installs, and manages “packages”.
 A package is just another word to describe an application or a piece of software that’s going to be installed on the system.

-There are two ways we’re going to install and update packages in Ubuntu: on the command-line and using a GUI.
+There are two ways we’re going to install and update packages in Debian: on the command-line and using a GUI.

 Administrative users